 Gain chips are designed to give strong optical gain over a wide wavelength range.
 In an external cavity laser system, It serves as the laser gain source.
 It comes in chip or submount form, with high reflectivity (HR) coating on the standard rear facet and a low reflectivity anti-reflecting (AR) coating on the tilted front facet.

 Let’s take a look at some key features of the gain chip:

 As this blog has shown, the gain chip is a significant component in lasers.
-We’ve covered everything you need to know about gain chips, their components, and their features with their applications.
+We’ve covered everything you need to know about it, its components, and its features with its applications.
 To know the advanced technical details of it, check our product page.

 Inphenix develops and manufactures lasers and light sources for use in cutting-edge medical, telecommunications, sensing, and measurement applications.
 You can contact us for additional information about our products.